Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 And that was it.
 He put Adam down and sauntered off, the best the human race had to offer.
 On his way to risk it all for everyone.

-Adam…had no further role to play.
+Adam... had no further role to play.
 He’d done his bit.
 There was no suit waiting for him, no stasis bottle, no mission.
 His part in TILE FLIP was over, notwithstanding a little paperwork.
 And even that amounted to nothing more than just tapping a couple times on his tablet.

-So…he went home.
+So... he went home.

 Marty had made him promise, on that score.
 She knew him too damn well, knew he’d mooch around at the base waiting and lurking and agonizing over not being involved, so he was under wifely orders to get his ass home once he was done and his duty day was over.

 Something stopped him.
-He found himself casting around, looking for something else to do, some other way to be useful…
+He found himself casting around, looking for something else to do, some other way to be useful...

 He realized how dumb he was being, and even chuckled.
 Every fucking thing he thought of involved, somehow or some way, training.
 His thoughts were terminally meathead, forever thinking like a coach.